CTRL Presenter Support

 These moments are key to setting the stage for your session and ensuring that participants remain engaged through the workshop.

-- Provide an overview or roadmap of session content and/or outcomes and indicate to participants how you would like them to engage.
+- Provide an outline of session content, learning outcomes, and indicate to participants how you would like them to engage.
 Should participants ask questions as they arise or wait for Q&A sessions?
 How would you like participants to submit questions?

 Create slides and handouts that meet accessibility standards